 For years, people believed that breakfast is the most important meal of the day.
-Now, we wonder whether that is true.
-Research is inconclusive as to whether eating breakfast is helpful for weight loss.
+Now we wonder whether that is true.
+Evidence shows there is a small improvement in brain power when breakfast is eaten.
+In a study of American men, eating breakfast was associated with a lower risk of coronary heart disease.
+But, research is inconclusive as to whether eating breakfast is helpful for weight loss.
 Body weight appears to be greatly impacted by eating too many calories late in the day, suggesting dinner may be the most important meal.
-But, don’t skip breakfast yet!
-Evidence shows there is a small improvement in brain power when breakfast is eaten.
-As well, in a study of American men, eating breakfast was associated with a lower risk of coronary heart disease.

 There is no one size fits all way of eating.
 You are unique.
 Your eating plan should be tailored to meet your unique body, lifestyle and health goal.
 There is no one Pritikin Eating Plan – Pritikin’s programs are successful because they are tailored to each person’s health goals, lifestyle and mindset.
 A stay at the Pritikin Longevity Center and Spa is a luxurious way to transform not only your breakfast, but your lifestyle.

 The healthiest breakfast you can eat is full of whole foods.
 The best whole foods for breakfast include berries, fresh fruit, whole grain cereals, vegetables, egg whites, tofu, beans, nuts and seeds.
-What’s the best breakfasts for weight loss?
-If weight loss is your goal, skip the nuts and seeds as they are high calorie dense choices.
+The best breakfasts for weight loss though often excludes nuts and seeds as they are calorie-dense.

 Making your breakfast healthier can be simple!
 For example, start by pouring less dry cereal in your bowl, then top it with fresh fruit and low-fat milk or almond milk.
 You will feel fuller on fewer calories.
-Better yet, switch that sweetened dry cereal for a whole grain cereal, or hot oatmeal.
+Better yet, switch that sweetened dry cereal for a whole grain cereal or hot oatmeal.
 Research has found adults who consume whole grain cereals in the morning have lower daily fat and cholesterol intakes than those who ate other foods for breakfast.
-Exchange those cholesterol- and sugar-rich breakfasts of bacon and pancakes into something healthier, such as Breakfast Quesadilla, tofu scramble or egg whites with vegetables.
+Exchange those cholesterol- and sugar-rich breakfasts of bacon and pancakes into something healthier, such as the Pritikin Chocolate Brownie Oatmeal, tofu scramble or egg whites with vegetables.

-If you find mornings are rushed, roast extra vegetables for dinner the night before so there are vegetables ready in the morning to toss into your egg white omelette.
-Or, on the weekend prepare a large batch of egg white bites with vegetables (bake egg whites mixed with finely chopped vegetables in a muffin tin) – they can be ready in your fridge or freezer for a quick reheat on those busy mid-week mornings.
+If you find mornings are rushed, roast extra vegetables for dinner the night before so there are vegetables ready in the morning to toss them into your egg white omelette.
+Another option is to prepare on the weekend a batch of egg white bites with vegetables using muffin tins, then they are ready in the fridge or freezer for quick reheating on busy mornings.

 Rise and shine!
 Wake up to a breakfast that gets your day off to a healthy start.
 Skip breakfast traditions that are rich in ultra-processed foods.
 Instead choose the healthiest breakfast you can eat – one full of delicious bites of whole foods.